kubevirt/kubevirt.github.io/_posts/2018-05-16-Use-GlusterFS-Cloning-with-KubeVirt.markdown

 For reference, I used the following components and versions:

 - 3 baremetal servers with Rhel 7.4 as base OS
-- Openshift and Cns 3.9
+- OpenShift and CNS 3.9
 - KubeVirt latest

 ## Installing Gluster provisioner